-It only takes a minute or so to go through the layers panel and hide shooting modes, white balance, drive modes and AF modes etc. leaving only the modes that you want to display in your mockup.
-A tip for when you need to turn lots of layers on or off, is to click with your mouse and drag the pointer along all of the layers that you want to hide or display.
+It only takes a minute or so to go through the layers panel and hide shooting modes, white balance, drive modes, and AF modes etc. leaving only the modes that you want to display in your mockup.
+A tip for when you need to turn lots of layers on or off is to click with your mouse and drag the pointer along all of the layers that you want to hide or display.

 In this example, I quickly removed all but one Exposure caret in both the bottom and right side exposure meter scales to emulate Exposure Compensation settings in Aperture Priority mode.
-Similarly you can use this to show the results of the camera’s own meter reading.
+Similarly, you can use this to show the results of the camera’s own meter reading.
 Note that the Electronic Level is also indicated a 1° tilt to the right.
 To switch from red to black, simply hide the effect on the layer at the top of the Layers palette.

 You can easily turn off all viewfinder elements and turn off all but one of the AF Point as in this example, and select one of the AF Mode Selection options to emulate changing modes.
 Note that the camera always displays the AF Points in red while changing modes.

-Although we’ve tried to include all screen messages such as these AF Selection Modes, there may be new messages added by future firmware updates, so we’ve included the individual digit bars for all numbers, so that you can create any new messages yourself as necessary.
+Although we’ve tried to include all screen messages such as these AF Selection Modes, there may be new messages added by future firmware updates, so we’ve included the individual digit bars for all numbers so that you can create any new messages yourself as necessary.

 Click on these screenshots to view larger if necessary.
-As you can see the layers are all labelled so that you can easily find the element or setting that you are looking for, and quickly change the settings to those of the scenario you are emulating, and we’ve created most common Shutter Speeds, Apertures and ISO Settings as presets, so that you don’t have to create each settings using the available numbers.
+As you can see the layers are all labeled so that you can easily find the element or setting that you are looking for, and quickly change the settings to those of the scenario you are emulating, and we’ve created most common Shutter Speeds, Apertures, and ISO Settings as presets, so that you don’t have to create each settings using the available numbers.